Xylambda/toydiff/README.md

 dq_dx, dq_dy = q.backward(incoming_grad=df_dq) # propagate gradient
 ```

-You can also work with NumPy arrays (most of the time because operations are
+You can also work with NumPy arrays (just remember operations are applied
-element-wise).
+element-wisely).
 ```python
 import numpy as np